LuukHenk/2048-Solver/README.md

 $ chmod +x main
 $ ./main
 ```
-Follow the instructions from the main file
+Follow the instructions in the main file from here

 ## Possibilities:
 - The game can be played manually in the terminal using manual mode (run ./main)
-- ~~The game can be played automatically using a build-in AI~~
+- The game can be played automatically using a build-in algorithm (Not doing much at the moment)
 - ~~The game can be played on an extern graphical screen~~